 LoDo is home to the massive behemoth of a bookstore, Tattered Cover, where you can pick up a new or used copy of pretty much any book your heart desires.

-Next head to Larimer Square to check out the stores there, but mostly to ogle at the restored red brick warehouses strung with fairy lights that are now home to various stores, restaurants and bars.
+Next head to Larimer Square to check out the stores there, but mostly to ogle the restored red brick warehouses strung with fairy lights that are now home to various stores, restaurants, and bars.